Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

 ## Summary of API
 - This API is used to deploy a real-time customer segmentation model using the K-means algorithm.
-- This API supports immediate segmentation for both real-time new customer additions/queries , as well as for real-time updates to customer data of customers who already exist in the database
+- This API supports immediate segmentation for both real-time new customer additions/queries , as well as for real-time updates to the customer data of those who already exist in the database
 - Additional helper functions are included to allow for the ability to add/delete/update customer data in the database
 - Periodic/ Dynamic re-training of the K-means segmentation model using recently updated data is also